Blog · Analysis · Last reviewed June 25, 2026

 NIST's AI Risk Management Framework and Generative AI Profile move in the same direction from a standards perspective.
 The framework is voluntary, but it emphasizes design, development, use, evaluation, measurement, documentation, and risk management across the AI lifecycle.
 The generative AI profile specifically recommends documentation practices around model details, red-team instructions, transparency, traceability, provenance, and version control across the lifecycle.

 The security community is making the agent-specific version explicit.
 OWASP's MCP Top 10 names "Lack of Audit and Telemetry" as a risk for Model Context Protocol systems.
-Its guidance calls for structured, tamper-evident logging of agent actions, tool invocations, schema versions, and context snapshots, with privacy-preserving redaction rather than blind log suppression.
+Its guidance calls for structured, tamper-evident logging of agent actions, tool invocations, schema versions, and context snapshots, with privacy-preserving redaction rather than broad log suppression.
+The MCP security documentation adds a complementary identity lesson: if tokens are passed through without proper audience and client separation, later logs can be technically complete and still fail to distinguish who acted.

 Payments show the same pattern in a harder domain.
 The Agent Payments Protocol uses mandates and receipts to prove authorization and support dispute evidence.
-Its specification says checkout and payment mandates and receipts can be brought together to provide a non-repudiable picture of a transaction.
-That language belongs beyond commerce.
-Every consequential agent action needs its version of a mandate and a receipt.
+Its specification says checkout and payment mandates and receipts can be brought together to provide a non-repudiable picture of a transaction, while leaving dispute-resolution retention and retrieval details outside the specification.
+That caveat matters.
+Every consequential agent action needs its version of a mandate and a receipt, but each domain still has to define retention, access, appeal, and rollback.

 Receipt or Surveillance